advntgs/advblog/_posts/2020-01-14-6-reasons-your-values.md

 ---
 layout: post
-title:  "6 reasons your values are not aligned with your company"
+title:  "6 Reasons your values are not aligned with your company"
 author: advantages
 categories: [ Business ]
 image: assets/images/blog002.jpg